 Most schools try to provide nutritious lunches for children, but it's expensive and kids don't always want to eat the healthier foods.
 Many schools offer fast food, greasy pizzas, French fries and other poor-quality foods alongside the usual lunch selections.

 Teach your kids the importance of eating nutritious foods at lunchtime.
 Hopefully with your help they will choose healthier salads and vegetables instead of French fries, and water instead of soda.
 Another option is to send lunch with your kids.
-Hearty soups, salads, fruits, and sandwiches with whole grains can all be packed in insulated containers to stay hot or cold.
+Soups, salads, fruits, and sandwiches can be packed in insulated containers.

 Don't Forget After-school Snacks